Joe-Degs/software-machines/README.md

 Lets start with the components of computer machines;

 ### Memory(Heap and Stack)
 There are few models of memory around.
-Most i have not heard of before.
-One i actually know is the Von-Neumann memory model but turns out there is a whole lot more of memory.
+Most, i have not heard of before.
+One i actually know is the Von-Neumann memory model but, turns out there is a bunch of models around.
 The basic function of the memory is storing data and instructions.
+It is sometimes used for protection too.
-- *Von Neumannn model*:
+- __Von Neumannn model__:
 This one is just like an array.
 One big contigous chunk of addressable space, separated/partitioned so we have different parts of the chunk for stack, heap anbd the rest.
 The basic one everybody who hasnt taken a computer science course on the subject knows about.
-- *Harvard model*:
+- __Harvard model__:
 Separate ROM and RAM, this means instructions and data are not stored in the same contigous chunk of memory.
 This potentially prevents buffer overruns attacks. so code will be stored in the ROM and data in the RAM.
-- *Forth model*:
+- __Forth model__:
 Complex model with two diffent stacks, not really a standard heap but some lookup map.
 And some other complicated details
-- *Hybrid model*:
+- __Hybrid model__:
 This one combines both forth and von neumann model to create a more complicated model that probably has more than two stacks.
 #### Heap
 - the heap is word aligned, byte addressable chunk of contigous memory.
 It is basically the same accross all the memory models.
-And the implementation is go might not be that different the implementation in c
+And the implementation in go might not be that different the implementation in c
 #### Stack
 - The stack is a slightly different beast, depending on the memory model, it